 This article will explain how to find out the score you get on the IELTS, how to send these results to universities or have them sent on your behalf, and how to ensure you get the best score possible on the IELTS.

 You’ll see that the process is quite simple, but there are still certain steps you’ll need to follow.
-Let’s take a closer look.
+Start preparing to take the IELTS test online.

+The English language has many proficiency levels.
+For instance, there is the ILR, the CEFR scoring system, the ACTFL proficiency system, and so on.
+However the IELTS is the most renowned one.
 IELTS is scored on a 9-band scale, where you will be given a score from 1 to 9 for all the four sections: Listening, Writing, Reading, and Speaking.
 You can also get a half-band score with a .5, such as 5.5 or 7.5.
-In addition to your four scores per skill, you’ll also be given an overall band score, which is the average of all the skills.
+In addition to your four IELTS scores per skill, you’ll also be given an overall band score, which is the average of all the skills.
 This results in scores with a .25 or .75.
 Let’s look at these examples:

 - If your overall score averages to 6.25, your score will be rounded up to 6.5